ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

 ```

 Set up the following parameters in the *Makefile_tests* file to the correct values according to the setup of your local machine :
+(note that the tests are built and run on your local machine, so you may provide path to your local compiler)

 ``` shell
 CC=gcc